Typhoon Warren: Preparations and impact

 Throughout Shantou, six people were killed and 106 people were injured.
 There, 50,000 MT of food were lost.
 About 4,500 houses and 14,000 huts collapsed, and 38,000 houses sustained damage.
 About 178,000 ha of agricultural area were destroyed, of which 68,000 ha were paddy fields.
 In addition, seven ships sunk and another 178 were damaged.
 Twenty-seven electricity sub-stations were destroyed and five hydroelectric power stations were damaged.
 In Jieyang, 749 power lines were downed.
 In Qiqihar, 14,000 structures were destroyed.
-However, the city of Canton, to the southwest of Shantou, was spared by the typhoon.
+The city of Canton, to the southwest of Shantou, was spared by the typhoon.
 Across Guangdong Province, power and phone service was knocked out for 24 hours.
 Province-wide, 13,000 homes were demolished, with 150,000 others damaged.
-A total of 270 bridges in addition to 620 mi of telephone lines along with roughly 480 mi of roads were destroyed.
+A total of 270 bridges in addition to 620 mi of telephone lines and roughly 480 mi of roads were destroyed.
 Close to 1,000,000 MT of crops were flooded.
-According to press reports, 17 people were killed and 153 suffered injuries.
+According to press reports, 17 people were killed and 153 injured.
 Damage was estimated at $270 million, including $9.5 million from rice fields and $6 million from fruit trees.